 Identifying Bugs That Eat Burning Bush

 Healthy burning bush plants don’t have a lot of problems with insects, but under the right circumstances, any plant can come under attack.
 Monitor the overall health of the plants and watch for insects and leaves that show evidence of insect feeding.
-Try to identify the problem before treating pests of burning bush shrubs.
+Try to identify the problem before treating the pests of burning bush shrubs.

 - Euonymus caterpillars create an abundance of webbing where they hide and feed.
 These yellowish caterpillars can defoliate a shrub.
 Although defoliation isn’t usually fatal, it weakens the plant, and repeated defoliation makes it susceptible to other insects as well as diseases.